easyuc/EasyUC/uc-dsl/README.md

 You may want to add `/pathto/bin/ucdsl` to your shell's search path.
 Run `ucdsl -help` for information about how to invoke the tool.

-Emacs Major Mode for editing UC DSL files
+Emacs Major Mode for Editing UC DSL Files
 --------------------------------------------------------------------

 In the [`emacs`](emacs) subdirectory, there is a simple